-The Power of Mercy
+The POWER of Mercy

-29. The Lord is far from the wicked: but he heareth the prayer of the righteous.
+but he hears the prayer of the righteous.

-I entitled this essay “The Power of Mercy,” yet so far I have focused on the need for mercy and the price of mercy.
+I entitled this series “The Power of Mercy,” yet so far I have focused on the need for mercy and the price of mercy.
 The main mention of power was that of obtaining forgiveness of sins, which will obviously be useful in the next life.
-But there is power in being forgiven even in this life, as is hinted at above.
+But there is power in being forgiven even in this life, as is indicated above.
 The proverbs above imply that prayer works better for those who are righteous.
 For those of us whose righteousness leaves something to be desired, there is forgiveness.
 Jesus said as much in the following two scriptures:

 Note that there are two aspects of forgiveness mentioned: physical forgiveness through the legal system and forgiveness within the heart.
 Unless Jesus is being metaphorical in the first passage, spiritual action alone is insufficient.

 I cannot claim that you will get miraculous answers to your prayers if you follow the guidelines above.
 There are other aspects of prayer, and I claim no special expertise on the subject.
 But it does appear to be an important factor.

 There are other benefits of mercy that are more readily observed.
 The safety and prosperity of our nation would be greatly enhanced through the proper application of mercy.
 The War on Drugs has clogged our legal system, encouraged real crimes and created an international black market used to fund terrorists worldwide.
 By making prostitution illegal instead of strictly regulated, sexually transmitted diseases have been spread to a greater degree.
 Making needle exchange programs illegal has compounded the problem by spreading AIDS among heroin users.
 And yes, we would benefit from applying some of the principles found in God’s Welfare System as well.